M-Croghan/CSNotebook-Interview-Prep/README.md

 :ballot_box_with_check: [Which symbol is used for comments in Javascript?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-which-symbol-is-used-for-comments-in-javascript)
 :ballot_box_with_check: [What is the difference between ViewState and SessionState?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-what-is-the-difference-between-viewstate-and-sessionstate)
 :ballot_box_with_check: [What is === operator?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-what-is--operator)
-:ballot_box_with_check: [How you can submit a form using JavaScript?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-how-you-can-submit-a-form-using-javascript)
 :ballot_box_with_check: [Does JavaScript support automatic type conversion?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-does-javascript-support-automatic-type-conversion)
 :ballot_box_with_check: [How can the style/class of an element be changed?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-how-can-the-styleclass-of-an-element-be-changed)
 :ballot_box_with_check: [How to read and write a file using JavaScript?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-how-to-read-and-write-a-file-using-javascript)
 :ballot_box_with_check: [What are all the looping structures in JavaScript?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-what-are-all-the-looping-structures-in-javascript)
-:ballot_box_with_check: [What is called Variable typing in Javascript?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-what-is-called-variable-typing-in-javascript)
+:ballot_box_with_check: [What is _variable typing_ in Javascript?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-what-is-called-variable-typing-in-javascript)
 :ballot_box_with_check: [How can you convert the string of any base to an integer in JavaScript?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-how-can-you-convert-the-string-of-any-base-to-an-integer-in-javascript)
 :ballot_box_with_check: [Difference between “==” and “===”?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-difference-between--and-)
 :ballot_box_with_check: [What would be the result of 3+2+”7″?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-what-would-be-the-result-of-327)